Iran, U.S. in war of words after U.S. drone shot down

 The MQ-4C Triton’s manufacturer, Northrop Grumman, says on its website that the Triton can fly for over 24 hours at a time at altitudes higher than 10 miles (16 km), with an operational range of 8,200 nautical miles.

-It was not immediately known whether the Triton was armed - like drones that have been used by the U.S. military to eliminate al Qaeda militants in Yemen’s conflict.

-The Trump administration sought on Wednesday to rally global support for its pressure on Iran by displaying limpet mine fragments it said came from an oil tanker damaged in the June 13 attacks, saying the ordnance looked Iranian in origin.
+The Trump administration sought on Wednesday to rally global support for its pressure on Iran by displaying limpet mine fragments it said came from an oil tanker damaged in the June 13 attacks, saying the ordnance closely resembled mines publicly displayed in Iranian military parades.

-European diplomats have said more evidence is needed to pinpoint responsibility for the strikes on the tankers.
+European diplomats have said more evidence is needed to pinpoint responsibility for the tanker strikes.

-The U.S. sanctions net draped over Iran, designed to reduce its lifeblood oil exports to zero and sever it from the dollar-dominated global financial system, have wrought severe damage to Iran’s economy.
+The U.S. sanctions net draped over Iran, scuttling its oil exports and barring it from the dollar-dominated global finance system, have hammered Iran’s economy, undoing the promise of trade rewards from the 2015 deal to curb its nuclear ambitions.

 Trump has sent forces including aircraft carriers, B-52 bombers and troops to the Middle East over the past few weeks.
 Iran said last week it was responsible for the security of the Strait of Hormuz, calling on American forces to leave the Gulf.